Where is the Erupting Volcano in Iceland?

 Do I Need a Tour to Visit the Volcano in Iceland?

-You do not need a tour to visit the Fagradalsfjall Eruption Site.
+You do not need a tour to visit the Reykjanes Eruption Sites.
 However, we strongly recommend that you take part in one.
-Not only is it safer to visit the site accompanied by a trained guide, but you’ll also get insider tips and information about Fagradalsfjall and other volcanoes in Iceland.
+Not only is it safer to visit the site accompanied by a trained guide, but you’ll also get insider tips and information about the region and other volcanoes in Iceland.
 Explore our Volcano Tours here.

-You can visit the Reykjanes Volcano Site in two ways: on foot or on a flightseeing tour.
+You can visit the Reykjanes Volcano Site in two ways: on foot or a flightseeing tour.
 The latter option is, by far, the easiest one.
 You’ll skip the hours-long hike required and get a unique view of the area.

 The second option is on foot.
 You can either go accompanied by a trained guide on a Volcano Tour or your own.
-We highly recommend taking a guided tour since both the eruption site and the route to it are ever-changing.
-The guide stays on top of all the latest developments in the area and will have crampons and headlamps on hand if needed.
+We highly recommend taking a guided tour since both the volcano and the route to it are ever-changing.
+The guide stays on top of all the latest developments in the area and will have crampons, headlamps, and any medical care equipment on hand if needed.

 Good to Know Before Visiting an Active Volcano in Iceland